SprocketLab/Alchemist/README.md

 ### To Run the Code<br />

-1. Create .env file in the RAGCODE folder and add `export OPENAI_API_KEY= #your API key#`  in the file<br />
+1. Create an `.env` file in the Alchemist folder and add `export OPENAI_API_KEY= <your API key>` to it.<br />
+    a.
+If desired, modify the `LF_saved_dir` field in `config.json` to the directory that you wish the generated labeling functions to be saved to.
 2. Run the `python main.py` command on the terminal.
-This should start an interactive command line interface. <br />
+This should start an interactive command line interface.
+See the following section on user inputs.<br />
+3. Type `exit` at any time to stop execution of the program.

 ### User Inputs